 (7) a demonstration that the proposed alternative limitation is RACT for that source.

-(c) If the source is required to comply with best achievable control technology under Rule .0530, Prevention of Significant Deterioration, of this Subchapter, the owner or operator of the source shall provide the information required under Subparagraphs (b)(1) through (6) of this Rule and documentation that the source is required to use best available control technology and is complying with that requirement.
-For this source, its best available control technology shall be considered RACT without any further demonstrations.
+(c) If the source is required to comply with best achievable control technology pursuant to 15A NCAC 02D .0530, the owner or operator of the source shall provide the information required under Subparagraphs (b)(1) through (6) of this Rule and documentation that the source is required to use best available control technology and is complying with that requirement.
+This best available control technology shall be considered RACT without any further demonstrations for this source.

-(d) The Director shall approve the alternative limitation if he finds that:
+(d) The Director shall approve the alternative limitation if they find that:

 (1) all the information required by Paragraph (b) of this Rule has been submitted,